denza/profitbricks-sdk-java/README.md

         }
     }

+### Work With Volumes

+ProfitBricks allows for the creation of multiple storage volumes.
+You can attach and detach these on the fly.
+This is helpful in scenarios such as attaching a failed OS disk to another server for recovery, or moving a volume to another server to bring online.

+This example attaches a volume, then detaches it from a server:

+    // First we need to create a volume.
+    Volume volume = new Volume();
+    volume.getProperties().setName("SDK Test Volume");
+    volume.getProperties().setSize(1024);
+    volume.getProperties().setLicenceType("LINUX");
+    volume.getProperties().setType("HDD");

+    Volume newVolume = profitbricksApi.getVolume().createVolume(dataCenterId, volume);

+    // Then we are going to attach the new volume to a server.
+    Volume attachedVolume = profitbricksApi.getVolume().attachVolume(dataCenterId, serverId, volumeId);

+    // Here we are going to detach it from the server. profitbricksApi.getVolume().detachVolume(dataCenterId, serverId, volumeId);

 ## Support

 You can engage with us on the [ProfitBricks DevOps Central](https://devops.profitbricks.com/) site where we will be happy to answer any questions you might have.